ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 # Estate Mapping

 This page discusses how to apply the Tech Carbon Standard (TCS) to an organisation.
-It builds on the main [TCS diagram](https://www.techcarbonstandard.org/) by explaining how to go from an organisational view to numbers in each of the categories and does so from 2 perspectives:
+It builds on the main [TCS diagram](https://www.techcarbonstandard.org/) by explaining how to go from an organisational view to emissions numbers in each of the categories and does so from 2 perspectives:
  1. Quantifying an org's tech carbon emissions
  2. Understanding how to reduce them